 - 1 cup all-purpose flour

-Combine cinnamon and sugar in a large tray and set aside.
+Combine sugar and cinnamon in a deep-edged tray or platter and set aside.

-In a medium saucepan, combine salt, sugar, butter, and milk and cook over medium heat.
+In a medium saucepan, combine milk, butter, sugar, and salt and cook over medium heat.
 Once the butter has melted, add the all-purpose flour and whisk to combine.
 Switch over to a wooden spoon or spatula, and cook until the dough begins to pull away from the sides of the pan and the dough becomes shiny, approximately 3 to 4 minutes.

 Transfer the dough to a mixing bowl and cool for a few minutes.
 Using a mixer, add eggs one at time, making sure to beat each one in completely before adding the next.